Are you spending countless hours organizing and preparing your income tax return?

 There are five filing status options.
 Your filing status is used to determine your filing requirements, standard deduction, eligibility for certain credits and deductions, and your correct tax.

-Choosing the best filing status for your situation is one of the first steps in filing your federal income tax return.
+Choosing the best filing status for your situation is one of the first steps in filing your federal return.

 5. Incorrect bank account numbers for direct deposit or payments